Kitchen Ready Betty

 Pin the Recipe

-Whether you choose to use cob corn, roasted, canned or defrosted from frozen, this easy recipe, with its simple homemade dressing, always tastes great.
-It pairs perfectly with grilled proteins and is also a favorite side to our legendary Chicken Fajita Quesadillas.
+Whether you choose to use cob corn, roasted, canned, or defrosted from frozen, this easy recipe always tastes great.
+The simple homemade dressing coats every nook and cranny of the pasta, making it a perfect partner for grilled proteins.
+It's also a favorite side to serve alongside our legendary Chicken Fajita Quesadillas for a full Tex-Mex feast.

-A sprinkle of salty, creamy cotija cheese on top (much like feta) takes this Mexican street corn pasta salad to the next level!
+A sprinkle of salty, creamy cotija cheese on top takes this Mexican street corn pasta salad to the next level!
+While cotija is traditional (much like a Mexican version of feta), you can easily swap it for whatever cheese you have on hand.

 Jump to: